eminsenay/altsoyustsoy/README.md

 I'm not very fluent in Javascript, so don't be surprised if you see some awkward methods of doing things which are really easy with a different method.

+## Deployment Preparation
+Call "grunt" at the terminal.
+It uglifies all css and js and then replaces the original references at the project with the uglified ones.

 ## TODOs & Bugs & Known Issues

 1. General look and feel